 Apple Scones with Maple Cinnamon Glaze

 If you make this Peach Dutch Baby please be sure to leave a comment and/or give this recipe a rating!
+Be sure to follow me on Youtube, Facebook and Pinterest for my latest recipes.
 Also, if you do make this recipe please tag me on Instagram, I’d love to see what you guys are making!

 Equipment